emilio-berti/monthly-programming-challenge/README.md

 # Difficulty
 Each challenge has a tag describing the level of difficulty of the challenge, assigned by me according to my own judgment.
 Keep in mind that what I found difficult may not be difficult to you, and *vice versa*.

+# Topics
+All topics are more than welcome and all participants are encouraged to propose a challenge.
+There is only one restriction to challenges: there must be at least another participant able to reply.

+# Why all these rules?
+To avoid chaos.
+If you have suggestions or complaints please contact me.
+Finally, remember rule 1 of this club: you *DO* talk about the weekly programming challenge club.